oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_console_connection_module.rst

 ..
 Description

-- This module allows the user to create and delete an InstanceConsoleConnection resource in Oracle Cloud Infrastructure
+- This module allows the user to create, update and delete an InstanceConsoleConnection resource in Oracle Cloud Infrastructure
 - For *state=present*, creates a new console connection to the specified instance.
 After the console connection has been created and is available, you connect to the console using SSH.
 - For more information about console access, see `Accessing the Console <https://docs.cloud.oracle.com/Content/Compute/References/serialconsole.htm>`_.

 ..
 Aliases